EoghannIrving/mindloom/README.md

 - Save tasks via the `/save-tasks` API endpoint or the web interface.
 - Write modified tasks back to markdown via the `/write-tasks` API endpoint or the web interface.
 - Retrieve saved tasks through the `/tasks` API endpoint.
-- Mark tasks complete via the `/daily-tasks` web page, which automatically pulls today’s due tasks, ranks the achievable ones by your logged energy/mood, and lists anything that exceeds your capacity separately.
+- Mark tasks complete via the `/` home page, which automatically pulls today’s due tasks, ranks the achievable ones by your logged energy/mood, and lists anything that exceeds your capacity separately.
 - Edit all task fields via the `/manage-tasks` page.
 - Create new vault projects and individual tasks directly from the web interface.
 - Task matching ignores punctuation so titles like `Check garden hose.` still